WildByDesign/ImmersiveUX/README.md

 Needless to say, the binaries do not do anything malicious and the source code is always available to review.

 ## Acknowledgements:

+[Vibrancy Continued](https://github.com/illixion/vscode-vibrancy-continued) : Methods and code used to apply backdrop materials for Visual Studio Code.